 One to three samples of the faculty member's "best work" in each of the three required areas of productivity (Teaching/Job Effectiveness---Professional Activity---Service).

 A one-sheet rationale (in each of the three areas) for choosing these documents explaining their value, significance, or ability to represent "typical" examples of other efforts that could have been selected.

 Any other information which the candidate believes would further support the application (providing it is contained within the physical limits of the three-inch binder).

-The curriculum vitae will outline the scope of all work; the narrative summary will highlight the importance/significance of all work; the samples will provide the committee with a "best work" documentation; and the availability of additional documentation will satisfy the need for any further evidence of accomplishments.
+The curriculum vitae will outline the scope of all work.
+The narrative summary will highlight the importance/significance of all work.
+The samples will provide the committee with a "best work" documentation.
+The availability of additional documentation will satisfy the need for any further evidence of accomplishments.
 The portfolio as a whole should be a concise picture of the faculty member and his/her accomplishments during the review period.

 This approach to the documentation of the tenure/promotion process, along with annual in-service opportunities, should provide for the following:

 Faculty will have some definitive guidelines for expectations in documenting their productivity.
 No longer will faculty be left guessing whether they have included enough documentation or if they have provided the right types of documentation.

 A model for faculty to follow will soon be on file in the Dean's Office of each college.
 The Center for Faculty Excellence will provide inservice/workshops for additional instruction in preparing the portfolio.

 Faculty will still be responsible for providing additional documentation to the review committee/Department Head/Dean, if requested.
 These three groups/individuals will not be expected to review boxes and tubs of materials as standard procedure, but may require copies that would document any entry or assertion made in the portfolio.